 How do you drink a brandy old-fashioned like a true Wisconsinite?
 Korbel brandy is almost always poured in the state, so that's a good start.
 Some people prefer plain seltzer, though the lemon-lime sodas are a favorite.

-While that's a good adaptation in a busy bar, home bartenders will find that making the brandy old-fashioned according to the recipe above is the way to go.
+While that's a good adaptation in a busy bar, home bartenders will find that making the brandy old-fashioned according to the recipe above is an easier way to go.
 It doesn't take much time at all and in a few minutes, you'll have a great drink.
 Though everyone in Wisconsin may put their personal spin on the drink, this recipe is accepted as authentic.

-Godsey D. Old Fashioned, Wisconsin's (Un)Official State Cocktail.
+Source: Godsey D. Old Fashioned, Wisconsin's (Un)Official State Cocktail.
 Edible Milwaukee.
 2014.